Contents(click to expand)

 For many years online tutoring has been an important part of the tutoring industry.
 Online learning has allowed tutors and students from around the world to connect.
-More recently, due to social distancing, online tutoring is the only tool available for many, which seems to have kept its popularity nowadays, making it an essential skill to master.
+During the pandemic, online tutoring was the only tool available for many, which seems to have kept its popularity nowadays, making it an essential skill to master.

 Continuing to learn is more vital now than ever before.
 In this blog, you can find out a bit more about how to start tutoring online, and what you need to do to ensure your online lessons are a success!

 Here is a brief video summarising our blog:

 To begin with, it is important to learn a bit more about what you will need to teach online.
 There are lots of tools available to facilitate long-distance learning, however, it can often be difficult to choose the right one for you.
 The most important thing to remember is that the tools you use should be suited to your teaching style.

 Here are a few things you might want to consider when choosing online learning tools:

 How do you want to interact with your students?